majd-alhafi/Distributed-Training-Tensorflow/README.md

 Data parallelism means the data is split into several slices while the model architecture is the same among different devices.

-And finally, there should be one master model that aggregates all different weights from each replica (the modele within the device).
+And finally, there should be one master model that aggregates all different weights from each replica (the model within the device).

 TensorFlow has diffrernt stategies :